Universal structures in $\mathbb C$-linear enumerative invariant theories: Background on stability conditions, wall-crossing formulae, and pair invariants

-\begin{rem} As in \cite[\S 4.1]{Joyc6}, there are some theorems which hold for stability conditions but are false for weak stability conditions.
+\begin{rem} \quad \begin{enumerate}\itemsep=0pt \item[(a)] As in \cite[Section~4.1]{Joyc6}, there are some theorems which hold for stability conditions but are false for weak stability conditions.
 However, we will not use any of these in this paper, so we will work with weak stability conditions.

-{\bf(b)} In the examples we will be interested in, $\M^\rst_\al(\tau)$ and $\M^\ss_\al(\tau)$ will actually be {\it finite type open substacks\/} in $\M$, but for the theory of \cite{Joyc6,Joyc7} it is sufficient to suppose only that $\M^\ss_\al(\tau)$ is a constructible set. \end{rem}
+\item[(b)] In the examples we will be interested in, $\M^\rst_\al(\tau)$ and $\M^\ss_\al(\tau)$ will actually be {\it finite type open substacks} in $\M$, but for the theory of \cite{Joyc6,Joyc7} it is sufficient to suppose only that~$\M^\ss_\al(\tau)$ is a constructible set. \end{enumerate} \end{rem}

-\begin{ex} For any $\A$ satisfying Assumption \ref{wc3ass1}, we may take $T=*$ to be the point, $\le$ the unique order on $*$, and $\tau_{\rm tr}:C(\A)\ra *$ to be the projection.
-Then $(\tau_{\rm tr},*,\le)$ is a stability condition on $\A$, the {\it trivial stability condition}.
+\begin{ex} For any $\A$ satisfying Assumption \ref{wc3ass1}, we may take $T=*$ to be the point, $\le$ the unique order on $*$, and $\tau_{\rm tr}\colon C(\A)\ra *$ to be the projection.
+Then $(\tau_{\rm tr},*,\le)$ is a~stability condition on $\A$, the {\it trivial stability condition}.
 Every $E\in\A$ is $\tau_{\rm tr}$-semistable, so $\M_\al^\ss(\tau_{\rm tr})=\M_\al(\C)$ for $\al\in C(\A)$.
 Thus $(\tau_{\rm tr},*,\le)$ is permissible if and only if $\M_\al$ is of finite type for all $\al\in C(\A)$.
 The trivial stability condition dominates all weak stability conditions on~$\A$. \end{ex}

-The next two examples are taken from \cite[\S 4.3--\S 4.4]{Joyc6}.
+The next two examples are taken from \cite[Sections~4.3--4.4]{Joyc6}.